Mass Spectrometry and Tandem MS/MS

 Instrumentation and Services Available

-Additional analysis such as metabolite ID, Lipid ID, or targeted protein ID/quantitation using peptide MRMs are also available.
+Additional analysis such as metabolite ID, Lipid ID, or targeted protein ID/quantitation using peptide SRM/MRMs are also available.

 - ABI/MDS Sciex 5800 MALDI TOF-TOF mass spec